hpc-carpentry/hpc-python/_episodes/06-parallel.md

 ### Asynchronous programming

 Often times, certain computations involve a lot of waiting.
-Perhaps you sent some information to a webserver on the internet and are waiting back on a response.
+Perhaps you sent some information to a web server on the internet and are waiting back on a response.
 In this case, if you needed to make lots of requests over the internet, your program would spend ages just waiting to hear back.
 In this scenario, it would be very advantageous to fire off a bunch of requests to the internet,